WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.12.3 ###
+* New: Add support for WP-PageNavi
 * Change: Added new layouts to shortcode output
+* Fix: Fix pagination not working in shortcode

 ### 2.12.2 ###
 * Fix: Audio player styling